For your convenience, all CPD forms are now available here for downloading:

 Page last updated 4 September 2015

-Mandatory continuing professional development (CPD) was first introduced in the Northern Territory in April 2007.
+Mandatory CPD was first introduced in the Northern Territory in April 2007.
 Amendments have been made to the CPD scheme which came into effect on 1 October 2012.

 Practitioners have a continuing obligation to themselves and to the community to participate in professional development that improves their ability to engage in the practice of law, by extending their knowledge and skills in areas that are relevant to their current and future practice needs.
 CPD allows them to meet this obligation.